-You can edit this spec or you can pipe the output stream to the p4 depot command as follows to create the depot:
+Alternatively, you can pipe the output stream to the p4 depot command:

-'''

-$ p4 depot -o [-t stream] mystreamdepot | p4 depot -i
+\$ p4 depot -o [-t stream] mystreamdepot | p4 depot -i

-'''

 A depot created with p4 depot is not physically created on disk until files have been added to it with p4 add.

 Users are not able to access a new depot created with p4 depot until the ability to access the depot is granted with p4 protect.